The World's Mayor Newsletter | Legacy & Media Insights

 If you had the attention of every single world leader for five minutes, what would you tell them about the untapped potential of Africa's youth?

 "Africa owns 60% of the world's uncultivated arable land, the youngest population on Earth, and the fastest-growing digital adoption rate...
 I believe here in Africa, there are a lot of visions.
 There are a lot of plans.
 There are a lot of brilliant things people are looking at in different industries.
 But what is hiding it?
 There is no support.
 There is no life support to bring it up to life...
 Ideas are dying every day...
 Most people, they don't want to take any risk in any ideas that are coming up.
-They prefer you to have taken that idea from your own ideation test to the final stage before you could reach out, and these people do not have the power to do that.
+They prefer you to have taken that idea from your own ideation test to the final stage before you could reach out, and these people do not have the.
 Automatically, the idea dies."

 The name of this podcast is The Legacy Architect.
 When you think of the word legacy, what does it mean to you personally?